chanzuckerberg/single-cell/how-we-work/oncall-responsibilities.md

 ### Pre-Requisites

 - Please make sure you have access to Sentry and Datadog so that you can check out our error reporting.
-You can check if you have Sentry access by logging into https://czi-duo.okta.com/ and check if you have Datadog access by checking your [Okta App Homepage](https://czi.okta.com/app/UserHome).
+You can check if you have Sentry access by logging [here](https://czi-duo.okta.com/) and seeing if you have the app assigned.
+You can check if you have Datadog access by checking your [Okta App Homepage](https://czi.okta.com/app/UserHome) -- you'll want to make sure even if you have the app assigned that you can login and access `hosted-cellxgene-prod`.
 If you do not have access to either, ask in the [#help-infra](https://chanzuckerbergteam.slack.com/archives/C94RQ5SBV) Slack channel or reach out to your manager.

 ### Primary Responsibilities